Login1990/CafeteriaBot/README.md

 ### Menu fetch

-The menu fetch uses menuapi from the ISKU website to pull information from API used
+The menu fetch uses menuapi from the ISKU website to pull information_mukkulankatu from API used

 [Link to the menu website](https://www.compass-group.fi/ravintolat-ja-ruokalistat/foodco/kaupungit/lahti/isku-center/)